Tina Turner facts: Real name, husband, children, songs and movies of the Queen of Rock 'n' Roll

 - QUIZ: How much do you know about Tina Turner?

-- Tina Turner and Carole King are to be inducted into the Rock and Roll Hall of Fame
+- Tina Turner and Carole King inducted into the Rock and Roll Hall of Fame

-Earlier this year she was finally inducted into the Rock and Roll Hall of Fame as a solo artist, and we also got the wonderful Tina documentary telling her life story.
-So it's definitely time to celebrate all things Tina Turner.
+In 2021, she was finally inducted into the Rock and Roll Hall of Fame as a solo artist.

-Where did Tina Turner grow up and what is her real name?
+Where did Tina Turner grow up and what was her real name?

 Tina Turner was born on November 26, 1939 to sharecropper dad Floyd Richard Bullock and mum Zelma Priscilla Currie in Brownsville, Tennessee, and grew up in the rural community of Nutbush.